nziokaivy/Newshighlights/README.md

 ## Description.

-The triangle tracker is a website that allows users to enter three values and determines if it is a triangle or not.
-If so, the tracker returns the name of the kind of triangle the sides make (equilateral, isosceles, scalene).News Highlight application is a flask application that lists and previews news articles from various sources.
+News Highlight application is a flask application that lists and previews news articles from various sources.

 #### By **Ivy Nzioka**